Wideok of Baekje

-Wideok of Baekje (525–598) (r.
-554–598) was the 27th king of Baekje, one of the Three Kingdoms of Korea.
-He was the eldest son of King Seong, and rose to the throne upon his father's death.
+Wideok (525–598) was the 27th king of Baekje, one of the Three Kingdoms of Korea, reigning from 554 to 598.
+He was the eldest son of King Seong, succeeding him upon his death.

 Background

 During Seong's reign, Baekje had led an alliance with the neighboring Silla and the Gaya confederacy to attack the powerful northern kingdom of Goguryeo.
 In 551, Baekje successfully reclaimed from Goguryeo the present-day Seoul region, which was Baekje's capital from its founding until 475.
 However, Silla betrayed the alliance and, under a secret agreement with Goguryeo, claimed the territory for itself.